IBM-Cloud/todo-apps/node/README.md

     }
     ```

-    Replace the placeholders with the values retrieved from the service key before.
+    Replace the placeholders with the values retrieved from the service key.

 1. Get the application dependencies